Discovering environments with XRM: Cross-Risk Minimization ( )

 Having committed to a pair of twins, we are ready to discover environments for all of our training and validation examples.
-In particular, we use a simple ``cross-mistake'' formula to annotate any example $(x, y)$ with the binary environment
+In particular, we use a simple ``cross-mistake'' formula to annotate any example $(x, y)$ with the binary annotation, $e(x, y) =$

 where ``$\lor$'' denotes logical-OR, and ``$\llbracket\,\rrbracket$'' is the Iverson bracket.
-If operating within the group-shift paradigm, finish by defining one group per combination of label and discovered environment.
+If operating within the group-shift paradigm, we define one group per combination of label and discovered environment.
 Notably, the ability to annotate both training and validation examples is a feature inherited from holding-out data during twin training.
 More particularly, every example---within training and validation sets---is held-out for at least one of the two twins, as subsumed in \cref{eq:envs} by the logical-OR operation.

-We are now ready to train the phase-2 DG algorithm of our choice on top of the training data with environments discovered with \method{}.
-When doing so, we can perform phase-2 DG model selection by maximizing worst-group-accuracy on the validation data with environments discovered by \method{}.
+We are now ready to train the OOD generalization algorithm of our choice on top of the training data with environments discovered with \method{}.